I-had-a-bad-idea/DocGen/docs/main.md

             return False
     return True
 ### Purpose
-Checks if a folder is allowed based on its name and parent folders.
+A function to check if a folder is allowed for documentation generation.

 ### Details
-Not specified.
+This function checks if the folder name exists in the `ignored_folders` list.
+If it does, the function returns False indicating that the folder should be ignored.
+Otherwise, it checks if any of the parent folders contain an entry from the `ignored_folders` list and returns True if they do not.

 ### Usage
-Used in the `get_files_for_folder` function to filter folders by name and location.
+The function is called by the `get_files_for_folder` function to determine which folders need documentation generation.

+### Limitations
+- The function may not handle all possible folder names correctly, and additional entries may need to be added to the `ignored_folders` list as new folders are supported.

 ---

 ## get_code_from_file ![function](https://img.shields.io/badge/function-green?style=flat)

-- **Defined on lines:** 74–85
+- **Defined on lines:** 94–107
 - **Symbol kind:** function

 ### Definition